urbanairship/statshtable/README.md

 ### HBase version support
 StatsHTable currently supports only HBase 0.90.x.
 Patches adding support for later HBase versions would be welcome.

-### Examples
+### How to use it

+Create a StatsHTablePool object and use it like you would use a normal HTablePool.
+Alternately, use a StatsHTable instead of an HTable.

-See the test cases in the source tree.
+See the test cases in the source tree for examples.